TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Jan 3

+* Rooms will start with powernodes destroyed!
+If a room starts the game with a marine building or a dynamic prop (like a fan or robot arm), it will start powered.

 ## Update for Dec 23

 * Shield generator exo damage resistance has been reduced from 50% to 25%.